seanmatthews1/five-finger-exercises/README.md

  - HiearchicalRegressionDemo.R: a demonstration I built for teaching /
    illustrating  how hierarchical  regression  works, specifically  in Stan.
-The script is in R (the Stan code is inlineed).
+The script is in R (the Stan code is inlined).

  - OptimalRouting.jl: A small demo using the Cbc mixed integer optimisation package from inside Julia.
 Solves the delivery truck